TEAMMATES/teammates/docs/development.md

      `https://{version}-dot-teammates-john.appspot.com`, e.g `https://4-18-dot-teammates-john.appspot.com`.

 1. (Optional) You can run the tests against the deployed app.
+   * You need to setup `Gmail API` for the project as follows:
+     * Go to [Google Cloud Console](https://console.cloud.google.com/), select your TEAMMATES project if it is not selected and click `API Manager`.\
+       Click `ENABLE API`.\
+       Click `Gmail API` under `G Suite APIs` and then click `ENABLE`.
+     * Alternatively, you can use [Gmail API Wizard](https://console.cloud.google.com/start/api?id=gmail) to enable `Gmail API`.
+     * Click `Credentials` in the menu of the `API Manager`.
+     * Click `Create credentials` and then select `OAuth client ID`.
+     * Choose `Other`, give it a name, e.g. teammates and click `Create`.
+You will then get shown your client ID details, click `OK`.
+     * Click the `Download JSON` icon.
+     * Copy the file to `src/test/resources` of your project and rename it to `client_secret.json`.
    * Edit `src/test/resources/test.properties` as instructed is in its comments.
    * Run the full test suite or any subset of it as how you would have done it in dev server.
+You may want to run `InstructorCourseDetailsPageUiTest` standalone first because you would need to login to test accounts for the first time.
 However, the GAE daily quota is usually not enough to run the full test suite, in particular for accounts with no billing enabled.

 ## Running client scripts